 Skagit Max VersiTip An ultra-powerful, ready-to-fish package designed for easy casting and distance.
 The Skagit Max VersiTip is a ready-to-go Skagit style shooting head system that includes a floating Skagit Max head with a balanced set of MOW tips (3 different tip lengths) and an appropriately sized ConnectCore shooting line.
 Available in 500 to 600 gr.

-For longer Spey rods (in excess of 13.5 feet), anglers can/should buy the Skagit Max Long VersiTip (525 to 650gr) while anglers using Switch rods, single handed rods and shorter two handed rods (less than 12 feet) would be best served with the Skagit Max Short VersiTip (350 to 575gr).
+Anglers using Switch rods, single handed rods and shorter two handed rods (less than 12 feet) would be best served with the Skagit Max Short VersiTip (400 to 525gr).